moliver28/research-handbook/content/handbook/engineering/infrastructure/incident-management/_index.md

 Corrective Actions issues in the [Reliability project](https://gitlab.com/gitlab-com/gl-infra/reliability/-/issues/new) should be created using the [Corrective Action issue template](https://gitlab.com/gitlab-com/gl-infra/reliability/-/blob/master/.gitlab/issue_templates/incident-corrective-action.md) to ensure consistency in format, labels and application/monitoring of [service level objectives for completion](/handbook/engineering/infrastructure/engineering-productivity/issue-triage/#severity-slos)

-### Best practices and examples, when creating a Corrective Action issue:
+### Best practices and examples, when creating a Corrective Action issue

 - Use [SMART](https://en.wikipedia.org/wiki/SMART_criteria) criteria: Specific, Measurable, Achievable, Relevant and Time-bounded.
 - Link to the incident they arose from.